CommunityToolkit/WindowsCommunityToolkit/docs/controls/AdaptiveGridView.md

 * You can set `DesiredWidth` and `ItemHeight`, which will scale the **width** of each item, and adjust the number of columns on demand, using all horizontal space.

-* To maintain aspect ratio, You can set `DesiredWidth` only.
-This will allow the **height** and **width** of each item, and adjust the number of columns on demand, using all horizontal space.
+* You can set `DesiredWidth` only.
+This will mean that rows will take up as much space as required, using all horizontal space.

 * Using `OneRowModeEnabled`, you can set `DesiredWidth` and `ItemHeight`, and the **width** of each item, and the number of visible columns will be adjusted on demand, using all horizontal space.